telefonicaid/netphony-network-protocols/doc/BGP-LS_Support.md

-Detailed BGP-4 & BGP-LS Implementation Support (v1.3.0) (to be completed)
+Detailed BGP-4 & BGP-LS Implementation Support (v1.3.0)
 =======================================================

 The BGP-4 and BGP-LS elements shown below are implemented in current version, unless **Not Implemented** is mentioned.